Azure-Samples/functions-quickstart-dotnet-azd/README.md

 This template repository contains an HTTP trigger reference sample for functions written in C# (isolated process mode) and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.

 This project is designed to run on your local computer.
-You can also:
+You can also use GitHub Codespaces:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=836901178)

+This codespace is already configured with the required tools to complete this tutorial using either `azd` or Visual Studio Code.
+If you're working a codespace, skip down to [Prepare your local environment](#prepare-your-local-environment).

 ## Prerequisites